Bose metal near pair-density-wave order in a spin-orbit-coupled Kondo lattice: Conclusions

 We have shown that PDW order with non-Abelian symmetry can support unusually strong thermal fluctuations even in three spatial dimensions, where one ordinarily expects mean-field theory to work well.
 The central reason is the cooperation of two effects: the softening of the order-parameter propagator as the quadratic stiffness $\rho$ changes sign near the transition between uniform superconductivity and the PDW, and the enlarged SU(2) order-parameter manifold.

 In the fluctuation-dominated regime above the PDW transition, the system enters a resistive state in which transport is carried by bosonic bound states of electrons and Majorana fermions.
-The resulting low-temperature resistivity exhibits an approximate power-law dependence, while the breadth of the fluctuation regime is controlled by the PDW wave vector and the Fermi-surface anisotropy.
+The breadth of the fluctuation regime is controlled by the PDW wave vector and the Fermi-surface anisotropy.

 Although our analysis is grounded in the specific CPT Kondo lattice model with a Yao-Lee spin liquid, the underlying mechanism is more general.
 In particular, the same combination of soft modes and strong fluctuations has a close analogue in quark-gluon plasma~\cite{QG1,QG2}, where condensation is suppressed by related physics.